dovecot/documentation/source/configuration_manual/sieve/plugins/imapsieve.rst

 Configuration
 -------------

-The IMAP plugin is activated by adding it to the :ref:`setting-mail_plugins` setting for the imap protocol:
+The IMAP plugin is activated by adding it to the :dovecot_core:ref:`mail_plugins` setting for the imap protocol:

 ::